Gerald Schroeder: Aliyah to Israel

 After immigrating to Israel in 1971, Schroeder was employed as a researcher at the Weizmann Institute of Science, the Volcani Research Institute, and the Hebrew University of Jerusalem.
 He currently teaches at Aish HaTorah College of Jewish Studies.

 Religion and science

 Schroeder's works frequently cite Talmudic, Midrashic and medieval commentaries on the biblical creation account, such as commentaries written by the Jewish philosopher Nachmanides while also referencing scientific discoveries.
 Antony Flew, an academic philosopher who promoted atheism for most of his adult life, indicated that the arguments of Gerald Schroeder had influenced his late-in-life decision to become a deist.

-Schroeder's ideas to reconcile faith and science have drawn some criticism from both religious and non-religious scientists, and his works remain ignored in scientific circles.
+Schroeder's ideas to reconcile faith and science have drawn some criticism from both Christians and non-religious scientists.
 Natan Slifkin argues that Schroeder's calculations do not fit the order of creation as presented in Genesis vs. the order of organism development as dictated by our current understanding of evolutionary biology.